-Assemblyman Troy Singleton has introduced legislation to help ensure medical coverage is not cancelled abruptly for family members of deceased first responders, a measure that was inspired by the recent death of a Cinnaminson firefighter.
+Legislation sponsored by Assembly Democrats Troy Singleton, John Wisniewski, Herb Conaway, Marlene Caride and Annette Quijano to help ensure medical coverage is not canceled abruptly for family members of deceased first responders was advanced by an Assembly panel on Thursday.
+The measure was inspired by the recent death of a Cinnaminson firefighter.

 Cinnaminson Fire Lt.
 Chris Hunter was found unresponsive at his home in mid-November, just hours after his last shift ended.
 The cause of death was attributed to a cardiac event.
 However, because it was ruled that he did not die in the line of duty, his family was not eligible for a continuation of medical coverage under his plan.

-Singleton’s bill (A-4062) is designed to ensure a six-month continuation of family medical coverage for the spouse and dependents of a deceased police officer, firefighter or emergency medical technician who did not die in the line of duty.
+The bill (A-4062) is designed to ensure a six-month continuation of family medical coverage for the spouse and dependents of a deceased police officer, firefighter or emergency medical technician who dies within 24 hours of going off duty.
 Under current law, the employee’s family medical coverage terminates upon death because the employment was terminated.

 The families of public safety officers who die in the line of duty are covered for medical insurance by other provisions of law.
 In order to ensure that the surviving spouse and dependents are not charged an excessive premium for the six-moth medical coverage extension, the bill requires the employer to negotiate an extended coverage provision with the medical insurance carrier.